-In my anthropology and sociology studies, gender was integrated into many of the courses, including theory and methods courses...
-I strongly agree that gender work requires training, but don't think that it is necessary to have a specialized certificate in this...
+In my anthropology and sociology studies, gender was integrated into many of the courses, including theory and methods courses.
+I strongly agree that gender work requires training, but don't think that it is necessary to have a specialised certificate in this

-At the other extreme, older gender experts went through university when Women's/Gender Studies did not exist - either in its specialized or mainstreamed version.
-By definition, these experts would not have received academic training in Women's/Gender Studies; instead they often helped found the field:
+At the other extreme, older gender experts went through university when Women's/ Gender Studies did not exist - in neither its specialised nor its mainstreamed versions.
+By definition, these experts would not have received academic training in Women's/ Gender Studies; instead they often helped found the field:

-When I was in college (master is social sciences) Gender/Women's Studies did not exist; the word gender was not used the way it is now.
-My gender training came from individual academic research, networking with other researchers, conducting surveys, writing articles, etc. One of my early efforts was to promote Gender/Women's Studies and introduction of these themes into the curriculum.
+When I was in college (master in social sciences) gender/women's studies did not exist; the word gender was not used the way it is now.
+My gender training came from individual academic research, networking with other researchers, conducting surveys, writing articles, etc. One of my early efforts was to promote gender/women studies and the introduction of these themes into the curriculum.

 These points are all well taken.
 Yet, it can make gender experts vulnerable to challenges to their authority if their expertise needs no formal credentials.
-Indeed, among our respondents not having academic training was a major source of insecurity about their expert status.
-Among the 20 per cent of respondents who did not call themselves experts, a salient reason was their lack of specialized training or of an academic degree.
+Indeed, according to our respondents, not having academic training was a major source of insecurity about their expert status.
+Among the 20 per cent of respondents who did not call themselves experts, a salient reason was their lack of specialised training or academic degree.
 In the words of one respondent: